Fuel scarcity: FG appeals to Nigerians to be patient | Nigeria News Headlines Today

 The Federal Government has sympathised with Nigerians over unforeseen hardship occasioned by scarcity of Premium Motor Spirit (PMS) and called for patience in finding lasting solutions to the problem.

-Chief Timipre Sylva, Minister of State for Petroleum Resources, made the appeal on Sunday in a statement by his Senior Adviser (Media & Communications), Horatius Egua.
+The Minister of State for Petroleum Resources, Chief Timipre Sylva, made the appeal on Sunday in a statement by his Senior Adviser ,Media & Communications, Horatius Egua.

 “In the last weeks, Nigerians have grappled with fuel scarcity not because of the absence of supply of products but due to inspection failure, which allowed adulterated products into the country.